lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 It is proposed that top-ups should not be executed if the protocol is in bunker mode or paused, or if the module is not active.

-If DSM paused, it is not risky for top-ups, since during top-ups the withdrawal credentials are verified on-chain.
+If DSM is paused, it is not risky for top-ups, since during top-ups the withdrawal credentials are verified on-chain.

-Additionally it is proposed that TopUpGateway contract **can be paused via the `CircuitBreaker`** mechanism to provide emergency control.
+Additionally, it is proposed that the TopUpGateway contract **can be paused via the `CircuitBreaker`** mechanism to provide emergency control.

 If it becomes necessary to temporarily stop top-ups (e.g., during a hard fork), this can be achieved operationally.
 Since top-ups are permissioned (i.e., only the Depositor Bot is authorized), the bot can simply be stopped as a precautionary measure.